Incoming Exchange Program

 - Some courses at Swarthmore may be unavailable depending on registration priorities, scheduling conflicts, and otherwise according to departmental policies.
 Limited access to some courses is common in economics.
 Access to honors seminars is very limited.
 Have a back-up plan in case your preferred class is not available.

-- Incoming exchange students are unable to take classes in the Computer Science Department.
+- Incoming exchange students are unable to take classes in the Computer Science Department; and are unable to take first year seminars.

 - Note: Swarthmore College does not offer business classes.